OpenKitten/Meow/README.md

 - [x] Boilerplate-free
 - [x] So easy it will make you purr, or have your money back!
-- [x] Type-safe and autocompleted queries
+- [x] Awesome type-safe and autocompleted queries that feel like filtering an array
-- [ ] Type-safe and autocompleted updates
+- [x] Support for custom MongoDB queries
+- [x] Easy migrations to a new model version
 - [x] Supports your own types (like structs and enums) and common types (like String, Int and Date) out of the box with zero configuration
 - [x] Uses the full power of MongoDB
-- [ ] Model subclassing
-- [ ] Optional integration with Vapor for amazingly simple and absurdly fast API development

-*Meow 1.0 will have all these boxes checked.*

 Object serialization and deserialization code is generated automatically using [Sourcery](https://github.com/krzysztofzablocki/Sourcery).